2.10.2 State 48-Month Lifetime Limit

 2.10.2.3.1 TANF Received in Another State and Time Limit Extensions

-1. A W-2 Employment Position at any time during a month, including TEMP, CSJ, or W-2 T, even if the payment was reduced to $0.
+1. A W-2 Employment Position at any time during a month, including TEMP, CSJ, or W-2 T even if the payment was reduced to $0.

 2. Any TANF funded program in this state or any other state for which the participant received TANF cash assistance while in that program.
 (See 2.10.2.3) This includes Tribal TANF funds and some months in a CMC placement.
 (See 2.10.8)

 Months of participation in the CMF+ placement where a monthly $50 supplemental payment is received do not count towards the state 48-month lifetime limit.
+(See 7.2.3.5.1)

 2.10.2.1 W-2 Group Limit

 EXAMPLE 1: Mary is in a W-2 Group consisting of herself and her 4-year-old daughter.
 She has accumulated 30 months towards her 48-month state lifetime limit.
 Because she is the only adult in the W-2 Group, the W-2 Group is credited with 30 months toward the 48-month state lifetime limit.
-John, Mary’s estranged husband, joins the W-2 Group.
-John has accumulated 35 months toward his 48-month state lifetime limit prior to moving back in with Mary.
-Because John has the greater number of months accumulated towards the state lifetime limit, the W-2 Group is now credited with 35 months towards the state lifetime limit.

 2.10.2.2 Native American Exemptions